Board of Directors

 WiB Chairman of the Board - Kyle Deibler, Rest in Peace

-Kyle Deibler has been a supporter of the WIB since its inception.
-The current president of the Colorado Blues Society and past president of the Phoenix Blues Society, Kyle has spent the last 25 years in support of the Blues genre as a whole.
-He is the proud two-time recipient of the Blues Foundation's highest honor for a non-performer, the Keeping the Blues Alive award.
+Kyle Deibler was a supporter of the National Women in Blues from its inception.
+A past president of the Colorado Blues Society and past president of the Phoenix Blues Society, Kyle spent more than 30 years supporting the Blues genre as a whole.
+He was a proud two-time recipient of the Blues Foundation's highest honor for a non-performer, the Keeping the Blues Alive award.

 Rae Gordon